igemsoftware/SJTU-Software2015/README.md

 ###### Evaluate

 According to the brick id and functions, the back-end will automatically evaluate your device, tell you the score and the optimal one of each brick.
-  - The text fields will be automatically filled with the brick id and functions in __Contruct__ part if you click the __Next-Compare__ button.
+  - The text fields will be automatically filled with the brick id and functions in __Contruct__ part if you click the __Next-Evaluate__ button.
   - You can add and delete as many rows as you want.
   - Click __Upload__ button to upload your device after evaluation.